phamghien/odin-landingpage/README.md

 # odin-landingpage
-# odin-landingpage

 Design a web page for the Odin Project.
 This project will focus on HTML and CSS skills.
+This website is a home page for a fighting game from a Udemy course.
+The course was created by Pete Jepson.

+Credits:
+Udemy fighting game course: https://www.udemy.com/course/make-a-fighting-game-in-unity/